 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-Your shoelaces can sometimes get tangled in the bike chain when you’re riding a bicycle.
+Your shoelaces can sometimes get the bike chain tangled when you’re riding a bicycle.

 Long laces may also catch on the pedals, chainring, or shifter.

-How To Keep Shoelaces Out of a Bike Chain
+How To Make Your Shoelaces Short and Keep Them Out of a Bike Chain

 For those who want to ride safely, here are six solutions for keeping your shoelaces out of your bike chain: